demisto/content/Packs/PcapAnalysis/Playbooks/playbook-PCAP_Analysis_README.md

-This playbook leverages all of the PCAP miner and PCAP file extractor sub playbook capabilities, including: * Search for specific values in a PCAP file * Parse and enrich detected indicators such as IP addresses, URLs, email addresses and domains found by the search . * Carve (extract) files found in the http, smb and other protocols and perform enrichment and detonation.
+This playbook leverages all of the PCAP miner and PCAP file extractor sub playbook capabilities, including:
+* Search for specific values in a PCAP file
+* Parse and enrich detected indicators such as IP addresses, URLs, email addresses and domains found by the search .
+* Carve (extract) files found in the http, smb and other protocols and perform enrichment and detonation.

+The playbooks is meant to be a demonstration of all the PCAP analysis capabilities however it is more likely to use each of the subplaybooks seperatly.
+In order to demonstrate the entire flow make sure that at least on of the following playbook inputs is configured in order for search results to exist.
+* IPAddressToSearch
+* TCPPortsToSearch
+* UDPPortsToSearch
+* ProtocolToSearch
+* AdvancedSearchFilter

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.